Occupational health and safety changes

 Compliance and enforcement

-Powers to conduct inspections and investigations, as well as compliance tools, will be expanded and updated.
+Powers to conduct inspections and investigations, as well as compliance tools, have been expanded and updated.

-- The person who receives an order will be required to:
+- The person who receives an order is required to:

 - report back to OHS on measures taken to remedy any infractions